Thomasevers2517/AutonomousDrone/README.md

 -When the drone detects an object in proximity, it avoids it, and scans the environment before it recalculates the path. \

+## Support
+felix.agner@control.lth.se

+## Contributing
+Please feel free to improve this as future projects happen at the department.

+## License
+MIT-license.

+## Project status
+The project is mostly updated when courses using the robots are ongoing.